moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

   - `Python 3.6+`
   - `TensorFlow.js 2.3.0`

 - There are various libraries to set up a virtual environment.
-Here is the code to create a virtual environment named dl_env.
+Here is the code to create a virtual environment named `dl_env`.
 This code works, assuming conda is installed.

       conda create -n dl_env python=3.6
       conda activate dl_env
       pip install tensorflowjs==2.3.0

-- The virtual environment must be set up with tensorflowjs installed within the virtual environment before tensorflowjs_converter can be used in the next step.
+- The virtual environment must be set up with `tensorflowjs` installed within the virtual environment before `tensorflowjs_converter` can be used in the next step.

-- Convert the model (artifacts) file.
+### 4. **Convert the model (artifacts) file**

 - These are the options we used for tensorflowjs_converter.
 You may need to adjust these options depending on your model.

 - We are converting the default **tensorflow.js** model for a few reasons.